rochgohu/crypto-tracker-google-sheet/README.md

 ## Features
 - automatic top500 coins support from Coingecko
-- ready to use template
+- ready to use Portfolio template
-- Portfolio dashboard
 - real-time market prices synchronized from Coingecko (robust communication to reduce effects of Coingecko's limitation with Google Cloud).
 - Discord Connector (via Webhook): Discord notifications and alerts.